PatrickvanEwijk/UpperboundApproachesDuality/README.md

        - Solved using BFGS as proposed by Dickmann (2014).

 ## Applications
-1. Fractional Brownian motion: /fractionalBrownianMotion/ for fine-tuning runs.
+1. Fractional Brownian motion: fBM files in  /Final_comparison_new_testing_traj/ and /fractionalBrownianMotion/ in /fine-tuning_and_ch6/ for fine-tuning runs.
-2. Bermudan Max Call (with multiple exercise rights): /BermudanMaxCall_multiple_exercise_rights/  for fine-tuning runs.
+2. Bermudan Max Call (with multiple exercise rights):  BermudanMaxCall files in  /Final_comparison_new_testing_traj/ and /BermudanMaxCall_multiple_exercise_rights/ in /fine-tuning_and_ch6/ for fine-tuning runs.

 ## Comparison
 See /Final_comparison_new_testing_traj/.